bdwilson/hubitat/BTLE-Presence/README.md

 seconds for them (if not seen for 30 secs, they get flagged as AWAY), and the area І'm running my script from is "Home" (ties to the device location in Hubitat), and SWITCH_MODE means it only reports changes to Hubitat.
-We don't have the URL yet, so move on to the next step to do that.
+We don't have the URL yet, so move on to the next step to do that. **If you leave it in REPEAT_MODE, the RSSI of the device will be set as the signal strength in the virtual device.**
 <pre>
 TAG_DATA = [
             ["Brian","fe:31:0b:b0:c6:12",30,0,"Home",SWITCH_MODE],